-Individual schools and departments dictate the length of these documents, but they typically range between 60 and 100 words – or approximately 20,000 to 40,000 words.
+Individual schools and departments dictate the length of these documents, but they typically range between 60 and 100 pages – or approximately 20,000 to 40,000 words.
 While tackling a document of such heft may seem overwhelming at first, learners need not fret.
 Each master's candidate receives a faculty advisor early in their tenure to provide support, feedback, and guidance throughout the process.
 Because the final thesis is expected to be of a publishable quality, learners seeking the highest marks typically send their supervisor excerpts of the document as they write to ensure they are on the right track.

 When picking a thesis topic, no magical formula exists.
 Students should consider their interests and read extensively on that topic to get a better sense of existing scholarship.
 They should also speak to other academics working in that sphere to familiarize themselves with ongoing projects.
 Only after they feel reasonably well-read should they begin looking for uncovered angles or interesting ways of using emerging methodologies to bring new light to the topic.

 When considering formatting, degree seekers should check with their specific schools and departments, as they may have unique requirements.
 To get a general understanding of what to expect, learners can review Simon Fraser University's guidelines on thesis formatting.
 After completing the thesis, some programs require an oral defense before a committee while others read the document and provide a grade.
 Check with your prospective schools to get a better sense of procedure.